Technologicat/mcpyrate/doc/quasiquotes.md

 ## How `q` arranges hygienic captures

-Regular macros that want to use hygienic capture, without using quasiquotes, can just call the API functions `capture_value` or `capture_macro`.
+Regular macros that want to use hygienic capture, without using quasiquotes, can just call the API functions `capture_value` or `capture_as_macro`.

 `q` itself can't simply call `capture_value`, because *it generates code for your macro*.
 So instead of calling `capture_value` directly in the implementation of `q`, it needs to arrange things so that `capture_value` gets called *at the use site of `q`*.

 If you write your own macro-generating macro that needs to do something similar, you can make an `ast.Call` that will, at run time, call `capture_value` with the appropriate arguments, and splice that `ast.Call` into your output.
 As the arguments in the `ast.Call`, you'll want to set `value` to the tree for the expression whose value you want to capture, and `name` to an `ast.Constant` with a human-readable string value.

-`q` **does** call `capture_macro` directly.
+`q` **does** call `capture_macro` (note no `as`) directly.
 This works because the use site imports all the macros that source file will use already at macro-expansion time.
 (Even if some of the macros are only imported for use in macro output, specifically so that `h[]` can detect references to them.)
 So the relevant macro binding is available in the expander that is running that invocation of `q`.

 This is better than delaying the macro capture until run time of the use site, because at run time, macro imports are gone.
 So the relevant binding must be recorded at macro expansion time anyway, from the expander that's expanding the use site of `q`.
 That's exactly the `expander` argument of the `q` macro function.